farao-community/gridcapa-gateway/README.md

 Gricapa-gateway is a not only gateway that handles routing, but it also acts as a security gate gor back end services.
 The idea is make the gateway act as an oauth2-resource server itself, so the JWT token is eagerly checked at this entry level, and not relayed to the rest of backend services.

-Any REST request to the grid-cappa backend needs to have a valid JWT token in its Bearer header.
+Any REST request to the grid-capa backend needs to have a valid JWT token in its Bearer header.

 For developments, you can plug this service with an openId provider of your choice.